Modern Barndominium Construction Alt Text: Barndominium complying with building codes

 How to Obtain Permits

-1. Submitting detailed plans, site maps, and engineering reports.
+• Submit detailed plans, site maps, and engineering reports to your local office.

 Barndominium Permit Process